 Popular fizzy alcoholic drinks include champagne, prosecco and cava.
 They are delicious at any time of year, especially in the hot summer months.
 The combination possibilities are endless.

 Sparkling wines go well with stronger alcohols, such as gins.
 The citrus aromas of Portofino will perfectly match with prosecco lightness.

 How about trying out fresh figs based liqueur?
 Isn’t it the most extravagant drink if you could bottle this luscious fig fruit?
 Esprit de Figues, does just that.
 You can create amazing Espritz by using sparkling wine, soda and Esprit de Figues.

-If you are looking for something more dry – Pampelle will be a great choice.
+If you are looking for something more bitter – Pampelle will be a great choice.
 Pampelle is a red grapefruit aperitif, similar to Aperol or Campari, but it has so much more to offer.
-You can make Pampelle Spritz Summertime, anytime and bring back the summer memories and holiday fun.
+You can make Pampelle Spritz summertime, anytime and bring back the summer memories and holiday fun.

 These and many other alcoholic and non-alcoholic beverages are available in Crimston wholesaler spirits portfolio.
-There is also level 27 rooftop for those who are looking for beautiful views and great drinks – Esprit de Figues and Pampelle cocktails will taste like heaven whilst watching the sunset from 27th floor.
+There is also level 27 rooftop for those who are looking for beautiful views and great drinks – Portofino and Pampelle cocktails will taste like heaven whilst watching the sunset from 27th floor.